 The Course Substitution Request Form is available at all sites and must be submitted to Records and Admissions.
-The course substitution must be initiated and approved by both the Division Chair and Academic Dean and given to all applicable Chairs for their signatures.
+The course substitution must be initiated and approved by both the Division Chair and Dean of Faculty and given to all applicable Chairs for their signatures.
 Students must consult with their assigned advisor prior to graduation.
-Request for course substitution must be approved by the appropriate Division Chair and the Dean of Academics.
+Request for course substitution must be approved by the appropriate Division Chair and the Dean of Faculty.